wesdoyle/python_epidemic_simulation/README.md

 ### Basic Laws

-The following laws govern the simulation:
+The laws below govern the simulation:

 - When initialized, a configured percentage of adherent hosts follow preventative measures.
 - Unless limited by preventative measures, hosts initialize traveling in a random direction in a specified range of speed.